-2.5 Appointing a WI committee
+2.6 Appointing a WI committee

 At the Annual Meeting, the WI members will elect a minimum of three committee members including a President from those who are elected.
+For virtual WIs, officers may have already been identified for the new WI in advance of the meeting, but if there are more individuals wishing to be officers than there are vacancies, individuals can be chosen by secret ballot using electronic means in advance of the formal business of the WI commencing.
+There is a guide to electronic voting available on My WI here or by going to My WI / Running your WI / Guide to Running Meetings / How to...host a virtual meeting.
 The elected committee members may co-opt up to three additional committee members but there must always be a majority of elected committee members.

 To be a committee member you must have paid your subscription for the current subscription year.

 The committee has delegated authority for the overall management of the WI and must work together as a team, delegating tasks and helping each other where needed.
 Having a flexible and adaptable committee ensures committee members are supported and can carry out their role effectively.